-In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, it has been agreed during the Working Group meeting of June 2009 that countries fill in this (these) variable(s) (in the case of systematic selection) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
+In order to facilitate the computation of the standard errors for the common EU indicators, for the equivalised disposable income, for the unadjusted gender pay gap and for a list of income components, countries should fill in this (these) variable(s) (in the case of systematic selection) for ALL waves in the file, and not only the first one of the sub-sample (being the year of the selection of the concerned household).
 The recorded information, however, always refers to the situation at the time of the selection of the concerned household.